-This filing is subject to Energy Division disposition and is classified as Tier 1 pursuant to General Order ("GO") 96-B. TBC respectfully requests that this filing become effective on September 16, 2019, which is the date of this filing.
+This filing is subject to Energy Division disposition and is classified as Tier 1 (effective pending disposition) pursuant to General Order ("GO") 96-B. Trans Bay respectfully requests that this filing become effective on February 16, 2021, which is the date of this filing.